The data warehouse service point for System Center Configuration Manager

 - Microsoft.ConfigMgrDataWarehouse.log – Use this log to investigate data synchronization between the site database to the data warehouse database.

 Set up Failure

-Make sure that the computer you are installing the Data Warehouse service point on already hosts at least one other site system role.
+- Solution: Make sure that the computer you are installing the data warehouse service point on already hosts at least one other site system role.

 Known synchronization issues:

 Synchronization fails with the following message in Microsoft.ConfigMgrDataWarehouse.log: “failed to populate schema objects”

 - Solution: Make sure that the computer account of the computer that hosts the site system role is a db_owner on the data warehouse database.